larsvilhuber/reproducibility-for-llm/index.md

 ## TL;DR

 Techy lingo for "too long, didn't read".
 A summary of the most important takeaways will be at the top of each section.

+> A presentation that may be more up-to-date is available [here](https://larsvilhuber.github.io/reproducibility-for-llm/presentation/).

 ## How to contribute